-Safari in southern Africa
+Safari in Southern Africa

-If you're looking for a more luxurious destination, Marriott has a few enticing properties in southern Africa.
+If you're looking for a more luxurious low-points destination, Marriott has a few enticing properties in southern Africa.

 The rate is even better if you transfer to United MileagePlus.
-As part of United's partnership with Marriott, Bonvoy transfers to United get an additional 10% bonus.
-So, you'll end up with 27,500 United points for every 60,000 Bonvoy points transferred.
+As part of United's recently revised partnership with Marriott, transfers of at least 60,000 Bonvoy points to United get an additional 10,000 bonus miles.
+You'll end up with 30,000 United miles for every 60,000 Bonvoy points transferred.

-Maximizing your Purchase
+Maximizing Your Purchase